ForestAdmin/agent-nodejs/docs/frontend-customization/smart-views/README.md

 {% endcode %}

-### Triggering a Smart Action
+### Triggering an Action

 {% hint style="warning" %}
 Please note that the smart action triggering in the context of the smart view editor can be broken as you might not have access to all the required information.
 We advise you to test the smart action execution from the smart view applied to the collection view.
 {% endhint %}

-Here’s how to trigger your [Smart Actions](../actions/create-and-manage-smart-actions/#what-is-a-smart-action) directly from your Smart Views.&#x20;
+Here’s how to trigger your [Actions](../../agent-customization/actions/README.md) directly from your Smart Views.

 {% tabs %}
 {% tab title="template.hbs" %}